zipizap/vendingMaxine/README.md

             [ ] "feel the speed" - verify its usefull ;)
               [x] Schema.yaml: rewrite with new yaml structure [x] conversion to Schema.json ok?
-              [ ] webpage shows Schema.yaml correctly?
+              [x] webpage shows Schema.yaml correctly?
-                [ ] fix: html-formatted-text not showing up [ ] catalog hot-reload from disk "easiable"? for debug
+                [x] fix: html-formatted-text not showing up
+                  [x] catalog hot-reload from disk "easiable"? for debug?
+Not that easy, tried and reverted.

-        [ ] for debug: enable hot-reload
-        [ ]
+                  [x] added purify.min.js script - the html-generated-from-markdown is now rendered correctly again ;) [x] improve json-editor config
                 [x] markdown descriptions: webpage js should render markdown->html in all descriptions of the schema, before using the schema in the jseditor

-        [ ] je: revise options: theme, bootstrap5?  any theme but should look organized and show descriptions with htlm (bootstrap3 did it in examples)
+                [x] je: revise options: theme, bootstrap5?  any theme but should look organized and show descriptions with htlm (bootstrap3 did it in examples)
+                [x] show lines, as in the demo (easier to follow)

         [ ] web collection:
           [ ] disable bottom-button while json-editor not valid and show validation-errors bellow the button [ ] cancel button to go back to collections webpage

-        [ ] improve json-editor config, to:
-          [ ] render htlm in title/descriptions
-          [ ] show lines, as in the demo (easier to follow)